 Also, an employee who is an average performer might end up getting a reward to ‘compensate’ for the lack of a hefty increment or a promotion!

 Or vice-versa!
 Now, this is a cardinal sin!
-This makes the whole practice of rewards and recognition a total sham!
+It makes the whole practice of rewards and recognition a total sham!

-A better approach would be to design rewards and recognition policies to appreciate small achievements and behaviors in everyday work.
+A more effective approach would be to design rewards and recognition policies that appreciate small achievements and behaviors in everyday work.

 These would align with the company values such as customer orientation, innovation, integrity, or initiative – anything small yet significant.

-They may or may not be directly linked to the KRAs and, hence, unlikely to lead to other forms of ‘rewards’ like a bonus, salary hike, or promotion.
+They may or may not be directly linked to the KRAs and, hence, are unlikely to lead to other forms of ‘rewards’ such as a bonus, salary hike, or promotion.

 Hence, organizations need to incorporate this into the policy design.